Hartley Spectral Pooling for Deep Learning: Method

-Spectral pooling preserves considerably more information and structure for the same number of parameters \cite{rippel2015spectral}(see the third row of Fig. \ref{fig1}) because the frequency domain provides a sparse basis for inputs with spatial structure.
-The spectrum power of typical input is heavily concentrate in lower frequencies while higher frequencies mainly tend to encode noise \cite{torralba2003statistics}.
-This non-uniformity of spectrum power enables the removal of high frequencies do minimal damage of input information.
+Spectral pooling preserves considerably more information and structures for the same number of parameters \cite{rippel2015spectral}, as shown in the third row of Figure \ref{fig1}.
+This is because spectral transform provides a sparse basis in frequency domain for the inputs that have spatial structures.
+The spectrum power of a typical input is heavily concentrated in lower frequencies while higher frequencies mainly tend to encode noise \cite{torralba2003statistics}.
+This non-uniformity of spectrum power enables the removal of high frequencies with minimal damage of input information.

-To avoid the time consuming \textit{RemoveRedundancy} and \textit{RecoverMap} steps in \cite{rippel2015spectral}, we suggest the Hartley transform-based spectral pooling.
+To avoid the extra computation for conjugate symmetry ensurance which may be computation and time consuming in \cite{rippel2015spectral}, we suggest the Hartley transform-based spectral pooling.
 This spectral pooling is straightforward to understand and much easier to implement.
 Assume we have an input $x\in \mathbb{R}^{H\times W}$, and some desired output map dimensionality $h\times w$.
 First, we compute the DHT of the input into the frequency domain as $y = \mathcal{H}(x)\in \mathbb{R}^{H\times W}$, and shift the DC component of the input to the center of the domain.
 Then we crop the frequency representation by maintaining only the central $h\times w$ submatrix of frequencies, denoted as $\hat{y} \in \mathbb{R}^{h\times w}$.
 Finally, we take the DHT again as $\hat{x} = \mathcal{H}(\hat{y})$ to map frequency approximation back into spatial domain, obtaining the downsampled spatial approximation.
 The back-propagation of this spectral pooling is similar to its forward-propagation since Hartley transform is differentiable.

 Those steps in both forward and backward propagation of this spectral pooling are listed in Algorithm \ref{alg1} and \ref{alg2}, respectively.
 These algorithms simplify the spectral pooling by Fourier transform, profited from that the Hartley transform of a real function is real rather than complex.
 Figure \ref{fig1} demonstrates the effect of this spectral pooling for various dimensionality reduction factors.